Scarlet Nexus: Reception

-Critics considered the optional side-quests to be a weak-point for the game overall, not meeting the standard of the main story quests.
-GamesRadar Hirun Cryer criticised them, writing that "Scarlet Nexus has an abundance of side missions, the vast majority of which sadly fall into the "fetch mission" category of "go here, kill this", or "keep an eye out for X amount of an item"."
-Polygon George Yang also criticised the side-quests for failing to take advantage of the game's "rich lore and politics" as "there are themes of classism, ableism, and discrimination in the game that could have been explored even further for more world-building."
-Yang concurred with Cryer that the game's side-quests were "literally all fetch quests.
-NPCs will ask you to kill a certain enemy in a specific way, then offer you a reward after you report the task as finished.
-These rewards aren't really even worthwhile anyway, as you can find, purchase, or exchange materials for many of them in the game's shop."
-However, he wrote in conclusion that "Scarlet Nexus has a colorful cast of characters and an impressive variety of gameplay mechanics, but for me, the unexpected cherry on top was its story.
-The chapters are very well-paced, and none of them overstays its welcome."
+Critics considered the optional side-quests to be a weak-point for the game overall, not meeting the standard of the main story quests, being mostly fetch quests.
+Polygon's George Yang also criticised the side-quests for failing to take advantage of the game's "rich lore and politics" as the game's themes "could have been explored even further for more world-building."

 Scarlet Nexus was nominated for Best Role Playing Game at The Game Awards 2021, but lost to Tales of Arise, another game from Bandai Namco Entertainment.

 Sales

-The PlayStation 4 version of Scarlet Nexus sold 20,160 physical copies during its first week on sale in Japan, making it the fifth best selling retail game of the week in the country.
-The PlayStation 5 version sold 11,008 copies throughout the same week in Japan, making it the country's ninth bestselling retail game of the week.
-Scarlet Nexus was the fifth best-selling game of June 2021 in the US, and was also the sixth best-selling game on both the Xbox and PlayStation charts that month.
+In Japan, the PlayStation 4 version of Scarlet Nexus sold 20,160 physical units during its first week on sale, making it the fifth best-selling retail game of the week in the country.
+The PlayStation 5 version sold 11,008 units throughout the same week in Japan, making it the country's ninth best-selling retail game of the week.
+Scarlet Nexus was the fifth best-selling game of June 2021 in the United States, and was also the sixth best-selling game on both the Xbox and PlayStation charts that month.

 By April 2022, the game had sold 1 million units and reached 2 million players.